-Practice excellent customer service.
+4. Practice excellent customer service.

-Equip your customer service representatives with the tools and training they need to go above and beyond in their support practices.
-Using customer service software, like HubSpot Service Hub, can help you and your team provide customers with the best possible service experience.
-The software comes with tools like Help Desk automation, where you can create customer service tickets and prioritize requests from customers with critical issues.
+Equip your customer service representatives with the tools and training they need to go above and beyond.
+Use software like HubSpot’s Service Hub to provide customers with the best possible service experience.
+The software comes with tools like Help Desk automation to create customer service tickets and prioritize requests from customers with critical issues.

-You can also use the tool to create Customer Feedback surveys that you send to customers after they’ve interacted with your service representatives.
+You can also use the tool to create Customer Feedback surveys that you send to customers after their interaction with your service representatives.
 You can assess their satisfaction with their experience and identify opportunities to perfect your service strategies.

-Listen to customer feedback.
+5. Listen to customer feedback.